kush-muhamad/SENG-LIVE-041023-Phase-3-Python/07-SQLAlchemy-and-Alembic/README.md

     - Demonstrate configuring an application to use Alembic
     - Demonstrate creating migrations using Alembic
     - Demonstrate creating manual migrations using Alembic
-    - Demonstrate CRUD in SQLAlcehmy
+    - Demonstrate CRUD in SQLAlchemy
         - Adding data with .commit
             - `.all`, `.order_by`, `desc`, `limit`, `funcfilter`, and loop compression to grab specific columns
         - Querying data with `.query`
         - Updating data with `.update` and `.commit`
         - Deleting data with `.delete`

+SQLAlchemy = ORM (Object Relational Mapper)
+Alembic = Database migration tool for SQLAlchemy